charlesneimog/OpenScofo/Documentation/score/fundaments.md

 # Fundaments

-Before we begin, let’s establish some fundaments of the `OpenScofo` score structure.
+Before we begin to see how to define things, let’s establish some fundaments of the `OpenScofo` score structure.

 ---
 ## Score Structure

-The `OpenScofo` **Score** serves as the foundation for creating an interactive piece with `OpenScofo`.
-It is the framework through which all interactions are built, organizing the components of your interactive score into four primary sections:
+The `OpenScofo` **Score** is the foundation of every interactive piece created with `OpenScofo`.
+It defines the musical events and the associated interactive behavior, organizing the score into four primary sections:

 * **Comments** – Optional textual notes or explanations in your score.
 * **Config** – Global configuration settings such as tempo, FFT size, or machine learning models, etc.
-* **Events** – The musical events (notes, chords, rests, trills, techniques, or Lua-triggered events) that drive the performance.
+* **Events and Actions** – The musical events (notes, chords, rests, trills, techniques, or Lua-triggered events) that drive the performance.
 * **Lua** – Embedded Lua code for custom computations or interactions.

 <div markdown  style="text-align:center;">